New Hong Kong leader urged to quit over illegal basement scandal

-HONG KONG (Reuters) - Hong Kong leader Leung Chun-ying said on Monday he had been negligent and apologized for his handling of a scandal over an illegally built basement that stoked angry calls for his resignation.
+HONG KONG, Dec 10 (Reuters) - Hong Kong leader Leung Chun-ying said on Monday he had been negligent and apologised for his handling of a scandal over an illegally built basement that stoked angry calls for his resignation.

-Leung, who took office in July, was criticized by pro-democracy and pro-establishment lawmakers in the legislature for failing to give a clear account of the unauthorized building works that has called his integrity into question.
+Leung, who took office in July, was criticised by pro-democracy and pro-establishment lawmakers in the legislature for failing to give a clear account of the unauthorised building works that has called his integrity into question.

-In space-starved Hong Kong, such embellishments to homes are common to maximize living space, but similar minor violations have ensnared several prominent officials over the past year.
+In space-starved Hong Kong, such embellishments to homes are common to maximise living space, but similar minor violations have ensnared several prominent officials over the past year.

 Hong Kong, a former British colony that returned to Chinese rule in 1997, remains a major financial centre, though its moves towards full democracy make it a Petri dish of reform for China’s Communist leaders, who have exerted behind-the-scenes control over local politics.